 We like to serve these with fried rice and grilled vegetables.
 They are also great with grilled potatoes and a fresh garden salad.

-Can I Cook These Inside?
+Can I Cook These Pork Kabobs Inside?

 If you don’t have a grill or the weather is bad outside, you can cook these indoors on a stove top grill or in your oven.

 If baking in the oven, line a baking sheet with foil and spray with cooking spray (such as Pam) to prevent sticking.
 Bake at 375° for 25-30 minutes or until meat is tender and cooked all the way through.
-Turn halfway through baking time and baste with remaining marinade during the last 10 minutes of baking.

 What Is The Best Skewers To Use

-If using wooden skewers soaking them in warm water for 15 to 30 minutes before threading to keep them from burning.
 If you prefer wooden over metal try buying high-quality bamboo skewers.
 They are thicker and tend to have a higher heat tolerance.

 Metal skewers are great because you can wash them and use them over and over again if you grill a lot.